jeffsugden/JSTools/README.md

-A collection of tools/helpers/frameworks I have collected and found useful or though might be potentially useful across more than one project.
+A collection of tools/helpers/frameworks I have collected and found useful or thought might be potentially useful across more than one project.

 |Wut|Badge|
 |:--|:-:|